DCC-EX/dcc-ex.github.io/docs/index.rst

 * New features and functions in JMRI
 * Automation (coming soon)

 .. note:: DCC-EX is a major rewrite to the code.
 We started over and rebuilt it from the ground up!
-For what that means to you, click `here <about/rewrite.html>`_.
+For what that means to you, click on our `Rewrite Article <about/rewrite.html>`_.

-To learn more about how to choose your path, see `Choose Your Path (Levels) <levels.html>`_ or click next below.
+Next see the `Get Started section <get-started/index.html>`_ or click next below.

 .. toctree::
    :hidden: